-Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montearrat Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago lurks and Caicos Develop/ strengthen fintech regulation and supervision Diagnostic of fintech landscape and the authorities' strategy for its oversight Authorities demonstrate a baseline understanding and articulate specific CD needs in developing/ strengthening supervisory approaches to fintech • • • • • • • • • • • Develop/ strengthen insurance companies' regulation and supervision Legal/prudential regulations for risk management, internal control actuarial, and governance developed/ strengthened.
-Supervisors assess ICs' risk management, internal control, actuarial matters, and governance based on the issued legislation/ regulations and guidelines. • • • • • • • • • • • • • • • frameworks Supervisors have the necessary capacity to upgrade ICs regulations and effectively apply them.
-Supervisors can assess the adequacy of insurer's preparations for IFRS 17 implementation Supervisors conduct a quantitative impact analysis of the implementation of IFRS 17 to assess solvency implications Supervisors can assess the profitability and therefore future solvency implications of the implementation of IFRS 17 • • • • • • • • • • • • • • Supervisors have sufficient capacity to effectively implement risk-based supervision and other supervisory processes.
-Supervisors are adequately trained to be able to implement risk-based supervision and other supervisory processes (including climate change related risks) Supervisory reports focus on key risk aspects of individual ICs and the industry and provide appropriate recommendations. • • • • • • • • • • • •

-Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat St Kitts and Nevis Saint Lucia Sint Maarten St Vincent and the Grenadines Suriname Trinidad and Tobago Turks and Caicos Supervisors monitor and supervise ICs and their comprising legal entities on a standalone and consolidated basis.
-Group-wide supervision framework is implemented and cooperation and coordination mechanism with other involved supervisors established Supervisors developed clear understanding of the ICs group structure, activities, and risks (including climate related) of each entity within the group. • • • • • • • • • • • • • • • • Develop/ strengthen non-bank credit institutions' regulation and Prudential regulations/ guidelines in line with international standards enacted/strengthened.
-Prudential frameworks for risk management, governance, and internal control are developed/ strengthened in line with international standards and requirements. • • • • supervision frameworks Institutional structure and operational procedures for RBS enhanced/developed.
-Risk-based processes and manuals are implemented.
-Supervision scope and frequency is performed based on risk assessment and impact of NBCIs, guided by offsite risk analysis. • • • • Develop/ strengthen the securities and derivatives Legal and regulatory frameworks are strengthened Necessary legislation and/or regulations amended/developed. • • derivatives regulatory and supervisory framework Supervisory framework (including risk assessment frameworks) strengthened Updated supervisory frameworks, structures, and processes (addressing climate related issues) • •
+Strategic Objective Outcome (s) Verifiable Indicator (s) Anguilla Antigua and Barbuda Aruba Bahamas Barbados Belize Bermuda British Virgin Islands Cayman Islands Curacao Dominica Eastern Caribbean Central Bank Grenada Guyana Haiti Jamaica Montserrat Supervisors have the necessary capacity to upgrade ICs regulations and effectively apply them.
+Supervisors can assess the adequacy of insurer's preparations for IFRS 17 implementation Supervisors conduct a quantitative impact analysis of the implementation of IFRS to assess solvency implications Supervisors can assess the profitability and therefore future solvency implications of the implementation of IFRS T • • • • • • • • • • • Supervisors have sufficient capacity to effectively implement risk-based supervision and other supervisory processes.
+Supervisors are adequately trained to be able to implement risk-based supervision and other supervisory processes (including climate change related risks) Supervisory reports focus on key risk aspects of individual ICs and the industry and provide appropriate recommendations. • • • • • • • • • • • Supervisors monitor and supervise ICs and their comprising legal entities on a standalone and consolidated basis.
+Group-wide supervision framework is implemented and cooperation and coordination mechanism with other involved supervisors established Supervisors developed clear understanding of the ICs group structure, activities, and risks (including climate related) of each entity within the group. • • • • • • • • • • Develop/strengthen non-bank credit institutions' regulation and Prudential regulations/guidelines in line with international standards enacted/strengthened.
+Prudential frameworks for risk management, governance, and internal control are developed/strengthened in • • •